m-ea/DiscordGPT/README.md

 TOKEN=paste your discord app token
 OPENAI_KEY=paste your OpenAI API key
 ```
 3. Create a Python virtual environment in the DiscordGPT folder and install dependencies.
-Execute these commands when DiscordGPT is the CWD:
+Do this by CD'ing to DiscordGPT and executing these commands:
 ```pip install pipenv```
 ```pipenv shell```
 ```pipenv update```